aleshaleksey/fansys23/08-spell-list.md

 **Limitation**: A caster must have at least 1 level in all 4 elemental spellcasting abilities in order to be able to use this spell safely.
 If the caster does not know all the elements, there is a chance of instead creating a shadow space inhabited by 4d8 hostile [Cursed Shades](monsters-npcs/profanes.md#cursed-shade-lesser).
 The probability is as follow: For 3 elements known, 25%.
 For 2, 50%.
 For 1, 75%.

-**Upcast**: For every extra MP dice, the spell lasts for an extra hour.
+**Upcast**: For every extra MP die above 8, the spell lasts for an extra hour.

 **Special**: A caster can only ever have ONE domain.
 If the spell is recast, the previous domain disappears.